Seraph Frissell: Personal life

-While devoted to her profession, she was interested in the progressive movements of the day.
+Frissell was involved in many of the progressive movements of the day.
 She was a member of the First Congregational Church of Springfield.
 During her residence in Pittsfield, she was elected the first president of the Woman's Christian Temperance Union of that city.
 For seven years, she was president of the Woman's Board of Missions of the South Church.
 She has been superintendent of the Department of Heredity and Health, Woman's Christian Temperance Union, for Hampden County.
 She died in 1915, and was buried in the Peru Center Cemetery, Peru, Massachusetts.